trentkan/react-training/README.md

-To run this, run the command `npm run start`
+To run this application, run the command `npm run start`